Architecting a Scalable B2B Payment Dashboard from 0→1

 Payment methods are shown as scannable cards so users can choose quickly and confidently.

-I designed the dashboard to surface what matters now instead of everything at once.
+I designed to surface what matters now instead of everything at once.

 Invoices, totals, due dates, and status are prioritized through hierarchy so users can act immediately without scanning.